joshem163/TCL/README.md

-# GraphTCL: Cross-View Topology-Aware Graph Representation Learning
+# GraphTCL: Topology-Aware Contrastive Learning for Graph Classificatio

 This repository contains the official implementation of **GraphTCL**, a dual-view contrastive learning framework for graph classification that aligns **structural graph representations learned by GNNs** with **global topological representations derived from persistent homology**.

-📄 **Paper**: *Cross-View Topology-Aware Graph Representation Learning*
+📄 **Paper**: *GraphTCL: Topology-Aware Contrastive Learning for Graph Classificatio*
 📌 **arXiv**: Link will be added later

 ---